Jared Kushner: Secret Service protection

-Jared Kushner was in the list of 13 family members and three Cabinet appointees, who were granted security for additional six months after Donald Trump left the White House, a dispensation which had also been granted to Sasha and Malia Obama.
+Jared Kushner was in the list of 13 family members and three Cabinet appointees, who were granted security for an additional six months after Donald Trump left the White House, a dispensation which had also been granted to Sasha and Malia Obama.

 In May 2021, four months after Donald Trump had vacated the Presidency, the Daily Beast reported Kushner's Secret Service security team accompanied him to Abu Dhabi, United Arab Emirates, incurring US State Department costs of $12,950.
 Kushner cited the requirement of high security for which a total of 50 "room nights" at $259 each were booked between May 5 and 14 at Abu Dhabi's Ritz-Carlton hotel.
 Ethics watchdogs raised concerns of financial connections between Kushner and the UAE, citing that former Senior Advisor to the US president was believed to be "particularly manipulable" by the UAE.
 A month before Trump left office, Kushner's last overseas trip cost US taxpayers around $24,335 in hotel costs alone.